 Driven by an overarching commitment to address inequities, our faculty prepare educators across the globe who combat marginalization in a range of scholastic environments.
 All courses for the Master’s in Education, Global Perspectives: Teaching, Curriculum, and Learning Environments are designed by faculty members of the Department of Teaching, Curriculum, and Society.

-A non-refundable application fee of $75 is waived for all 2022 entrance terms.
+A non-refundable application fee of $75 is currently waived.

 Deadlines

-In addition to your academic history and relevant work experience, please include any licenses currently held, any experiences related to global education or global citizenship, any language skills other than English, and any research experience or publications.
+In addition to your academic history and relevant volunteer and/or work experience, please include any licenses currently held, any social justice-related experience, any language skills other than English, and any research experience or publications.

-Submitting GRE test scores is optional and not required.
+Submitting GRE test scores is not required for this program.
 If you wish to send GRE scores, the Lynch School GRE code is 3218.

 How many courses are required for this program?